 Important takeaway: Many social media tasks are “process oriented.”
 For these, you can create a checklist of steps for your child to follow, helping to ensure success!

 It’s also something that many teens seem to know much more about than their mamas.
 Have them share their knowledge and teach you some new tricks.
 Letting your kids be the “expert” in something will grow their confidence!

-Here are a few strategies to help you onboard your kids onto your blogging team.
+Here are seven strategies to help you onboard your kids onto your blogging team.